davidpd7/fraud/README.md

 ## Configuration
 The app utilizes a configuration file (config.json) for settings, including model paths, UI styles, and other parameters.

+## Mandatory Columns for Fraud Detection App

+This application requires specific data columns for its machine learning models to function correctly.
+These columns are essential for the models to analyze patterns and accurately predict fraudulent transactions.

+Please ensure your data file includes the following mandatory columns:

+- trans_date_trans_time: This column combines the transaction date and time information, likely in a string format (e.g., "2019-01-01 12:00:00").
+- amt: This column represents the transaction amount, likely a numerical value (e.g., 100.00).
+- lat: This column represents the latitude coordinate of the transaction location.
+- long: This column represents the longitude coordinate of the transaction location.
+- city_pop: This column represents the population of the city where the transaction occurred.
+- unix_time: This column represents the transaction timestamp in Unix epoch format (e.g., 1546291200).
+- merch_lat: This column represents the latitude coordinate of the merchant location.
+- merch_long: This column represents the longitude coordinate of the merchant location.
+- dob: This column represents the customer's date of birth, likely in a string format (e.g., "1980-01-01").
+- gender: This column represents the customer's gender (e.g., "M" or "F").
+- category: This column represents the transaction category (e.g., "electronics", "food").

+Please note:

+These columns are mandatory for subsequent prediction within the application's machine learning models.
+If your data is missing any of these mandatory columns, the app may not function correctly or produce inaccurate results.
+For best results, ensure your data adheres to the specified format and includes all required information

 ## Machine Learning Models
 The app includes three pre-trained models: Model 1 (Logistic Regression), Model 2 (Grid Search with Random Forest), and Model 3 (Random Forest).